pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

     To start the `python` analysis, click `Python Detuning Analysis`.
     In the `Amplitude Detuning Analysis` window make sure that the right `Action Plane` for your kicks is selected.
     Choose `XY` for the 2D/4D analysis.
-    Also make sure, that the tick at `AC-Dipole` is set, which will compensate the direct terms for the force oscillations (i.e. divide the detuning by a factor of 2) in the plots.
+    Also make sure, that the tick at `AC-Dipole` is set, which will compensate the direct terms for the forced oscillations (i.e. divide the detuning by a factor of 2) in the plots.
     The analysis from the GUI is usually run with BBQ correction, which can be `deactivated` by choosing this option in the `BBQ Filtering Method`
     (it does not make sense to use the BBQ data without filtering first, therefore no filtering = no BBQ correction).
     Clicking on `Start` runs the amplitude detuning `python` script on the current optics data and - if this is successful - also runs the plotting functions for the results (and the BBQ, if this function was not deactivated).
     This plotting is also done in `python`, resulting in `matplotlib` windows to pop up and `plot.ampdet_dQ*d2J*.pdf` files to appear in the optics result directory.
     </p>
     <figure style="width:80%;">